YOU’RE INVITED TO THE 2025 Charlotte Ideas Festival! Timelines: Past Perspectives. Future Insights

 April 5, 2025 at the dubois center at UNC Charlotte Center City

 How do ideas evolve?
 How does history shape the present—and the future?
-Join us for Timelines, a dynamic day of panel discussions, interviews, and creative activations featuring local and regional thought leaders who challenge conventional wisdom and explore the ever-changing landscape of knowledge.
+Join us in partnership with UNC Charlotte for Timelines, a dynamic day of panel discussions, interviews, and creative activations featuring local and regional thought leaders who challenge conventional wisdom and explore the ever-changing landscape of knowledge.

 Throughout the day, engage in conversations that examine shifting narratives, breakthrough innovations, and transformative practices.
 Between sessions, enjoy unique experiences including: